MilesCranmer/PySR/README.md

 # TODO

-- [ ] Explicit constant operation on hall-of-fame
+- [ ] Explicit constant optimization on hall-of-fame
+    - Create method to find and return all constants, from left to right
+    - Create method to find and set all constants, in same order
+    - Pull up some optimization algorithm and add it.
+No need for gradients; that's a headache.
+Keep the package small!
 - [ ] Hyperparameter tune
 - [ ] Create a Python interface
 - [ ] Create a benchmark for accuracy